asmitbm/weaviate-docusaurus/docs/contributor-guide/getting-started/git-and-github.md

 ---
-id: git-and-github
+title: Contributing to Weaviate using git and GitHub Guide
 sidebar_position: 7
 sidebar_label: Git and GitHub Guide
-title: Contributing to Weaviate using git and GitHub Guide
 ---

 <badges></badges>